AckeeCZ/cookbook-api-task/README.md

 ### Requirements
 1. Use [Our project template](https://github.com/AckeeCZ/node-template) to get started.
 Template's readme should give you more information on how to use it.
+2. Authenticate users using Basic access authentication.
+No need to verify against any database - assume password is always correct.
+Use username from BA credentials to identify the User.
-2. Create an endpoint to create a new Problem.
+3. User can create a new Problem.
 A Problem can be either riddle or math expression - more on that below.
-3. Create endpoints for update, delete, read and list Problems.
+4. User can update, delete, read and list Problems.
-4. Create an endpoint to answer a Problem.
+5. User can answer a Problem.
 Only correct answers are accepted.
-5. Modify Problems List to support filtering by Problem type and by answered / unasnwered for current user.
-6. Modify update, delete endpoints so that only users who created those Problems can perform this action.
+6. Modify update, delete operations so that only users who created those Problems can perform this action.
+7. (_Optional_) Modify Problems List to support filtering by Problem type and by answered / unasnwered for current user
-7. (_Optional_) Modify update/create Problem endpoints to validate input data.
+8. (_Optional_) Modify update/create Problem operations to validate the input data.
 Reject requests for empty problems and respond accordingly.
-8. (_Optional_) Authenticate users using Basic access authentication.
-No need to verify against any database - assume password is always correct.
-Use username from BA credentials to identify the User.
-10. When completed, send us as link to your git repository or any other share services like GDrive etc.
+9. When completed, send us as link to your git repository or any other share services like GDrive etc.

 A Problem can either be a _riddle_ (e.g. `If two is a company and three is a crowd.
 What is four and five?`) or an _arithmetic expression_ (e.g. `1- (10/5)* 2 +7`, where the expression is a simple string).